What are the benefits of setting up a trust?

-The third reason is that a family trust can be used for estate planning.
+The second reason is that a family trust can be used for estate planning.
 It will allow certain growth in the family company, depending on the amount of ownership held by the trust, to accumulate white not attracting any tax on the death of the parents.
 All of the growth from the time the trust was established until the death of the principal of the family company will pass to the surviving beneficiaries on a tax deferred basis.
-If one of the parents is a beneficiary together with the children then the parents can still enjoy income from the family company by way of dividends while not affecting the value of the company.
 The downside is that there is a deemed disposition of all of the trust assets every 21 years.

 Is there is difference between capital and income?

 The Capital assets are the property the trust owns.
-It could be shares in a family business, real property etc. The income that flows from the capital asset i.e. dividend income from shares or rent from property can be paid out to the beneficiaries.
+It could be shares in a family business, real property etc. The income that flows from the capital asset i.e. dividend income from shares or rent from property can be paid out to the adult beneficiaries under certain circumstances.
+Prior to the changes to the income tax act in the 2018 budget trusts were used to split income.
+At this time, the only dividends that a beneficiary may receive, with favorable tax consequences, are those dividends he or she could receive if he or she owned the shares directly.
 The Trust could distinguish between income beneficiaries (who are only entitled to receive the income produced from the assets) or capital beneficiaries (who are only entitled to receive the property (or cash value if the asset is sold).
 A person can be both an income and capital beneficiary.

 Are there different type of Trusts?

 There are a number of different types of trust.
 The most common is the distinction between an inter vivos trust, created when the settlor (person who settles the asset(s) on the trust) is alive, and a testamentary trust, created by will on the death of the settlor.

 In addition, there is the alter ego trust used for a person over 65 where some or all of the persons assets are put into an inter vivos trust where only the settlor may receive any of the income or capital during his or her life time.
 On his or her death there is no probate as the trust determines who receives what.